Spanish Gangster Disciples: Assassination of Rudy Rios

-The Southside suffered from the assassination of Rudy Rios in the early 1990s and Rudy Guzman became the leader of the Southside section.
+The Southside suffered from the assassination of Rudy Rios in 1995 and Rudy Guzman became the leader of the Southside section.
 However, Rudy Guzman was killed shortly after he ascended the gangs leadership.
 From there, power was divided between two individuals, one who ascended to the title of "Prince" but was incarcerated at the time.
 This individual then handed power to "Lil'Dee", who was soon after also incarcerated in the early 1990s.
 Regardless the situation, this left Lil'Dee to control their operations from the inside.
 During a short period of release, Dee delegated Demon to run the street operations, but to change his tactics and re-establish ties with all Latino Folks allies with the ultimate goal of pursuing political advancement.
 These such things Dee would do from the inside by maintaining contact throughout the prisons.
 As fate would have it, Dee and Lil'Dee ended up incarcerated together, and they decided to manifest what was attempted previously.
 Dee received "blessings" to run the streets with Lil'Dee incarcerated, acting as the true head of the Spanish Gangster Disciples.
 Unification of all Latin Folks with blessings from the old heads and political advancement was the goal.
 Upon release, this did not go well with Demon who was power hungry, and had already started conflicts with the Maniac Latin Disciples and Imperial Gangsters on the streets.
 Operating in MLD territory, Demon attempted to start a "set" on West Hirsch Street, which was a MLD stronghold.
 This was unacceptable to the established powers, Dee and Lil'Dee.
 Soon after this, an unsuccessful attempt was made to kill Dee by the suburban Spanish Gangster Disciples loyal to Demon.
 The older Northsiders and some Southsiders remained loyal to Dee and Lil'Dee.
 Shortly after this, Lil'Dee was released from prison.
 On the night that Dee and Lil'Dee were meeting to discuss what action to take against Demon, Lil'Dee was assassinated under mysterious circumstances.
 Though credit was taken by a rival gang, this was very questionable.
 Due to lack of a cohesive leadership, the Spanish Gangster Disciples numbers have continued to decline over the years.
 "Lil'Dee" was rumored the third Spanish Gangster Disciples leader in less than 20 years to get killed.
 Specifically due to constant feuding with local area gangs such as the Latin Counts and Latin Dragons, police intensity and leadership issues, the South Chicago SGDs' membership and activity has gradually faded and the Almighty Ambrose, another well known Folk Nation gang, took over most their former territory at 87th & Houston by 1997.
 They are known to have sets in Chicago, mostly in Albany Park, South Chicago, and in suburban Prospect Heights, Wheeling, Palatine, Elgin, South Holland, Highwood and Waukegan.